You already know what you want – so why is clarity still missing?

 Reality stage: “I have zero formal UX training, but I’ve spent two years doing informal usability testing in my current job.
 I can dedicate 8 hours per week to learning.
 I have savings to cover three months without income if needed.
 I don’t have a portfolio or professional network in design.”
 So this reality check reveals both hidden strengths (existing usability experience) and real constraints (no portfolio, limited time).

 So now you have six paths instead of one.
-And options 4-6 often contain the most interesting ideas.
+The first option (bootcamp) was already formed before the session started.
+Options 4-6 required genuine creative effort and tend to produce the most actionable ideas.

 Will stage: “This week, I’ll register for the Google UX certificate and block 8 hours on my calendar.
 By month’s end, I’ll finish the first two modules and message three designers on LinkedIn for informational chats.
 My Sunday evening review is the accountability check.”
 Will fails when it produces intentions (“I should network more”) instead of commitments (“I’ll message three people by Friday”).